michael-collins/DART204/unit3/lesson-5-character-design-and-rigging/exercise-5.md

 ###Guidelines

 Based on your outline (Exercise 1.1), short story (Exercise 2.2), and storyboard (Project 1) design the main character for you animation.
-Make your character as detailed as possible, thinking about all the elements necessary to convey his/her personality, keeping in mind this may change profoundly from the beginning to the end of his/her journey.
+Make your character as detailed as possible, thinking about all the elements necessary to convey his/her personality, keeping in mind this may also change from the beginning to the end of his/her journey.

-As part of this exercise you will create a **character sheet** depicting your character in three distinct views (front, back, and side) and one pose.
+As part of this exercise you will create a **character sheet** depicting your character in four distinct views: front, back, side and posed.

 ###Steps to completion